MichalBurgunder/Problems-with-Lodash-sourcecode/README.md

 console.timeEnd();
 ```

-Clearly, this is a far more complicated-looking function than the simple cloneDeep from lodash, which is why I still use te cloneDeep() function from lodash.
-I admit that the lodash function is not particularly efficient, but it takes ones code much more readable, and you won't have to worry about JSON trying to stringify _and_ parse an awfully long object.
+Clearly, this is a far more complicated-looking function than the simple cloneDeep() from lodash, which is why I still use cloneDeep() from lodash.
+I admit that the lodash function is not particularly efficient, but it makes ones code much more readable and you won't have to worry about the JSON class trying to stringify _and_ parse an awfully large object.

 ## Conclusion

 Lodash is a great Library with many resources.
 I have often used lodash functions, such as difference() or isEqual().
-However, I'm making the claim that overusing lodash, especailly for some of the functions I have mentioned, can have a negative effect on your project.
-Having code that consists of only lodash functions, requires new developers to learn lodash, instead of Javascript, which costs time and effort.
-Using library functions, where simpler functions will do, will decrease ones understanding of any given programming language, whch, in time, will decrease you effectiveness at coding.
+However, I'm making the claim that overusing lodash, especially for some of the functions I have mentioned, can have a negative effect on your project.
+Having code that consists of many different lodash functions, requires new developers to learn the package, instead of Javascript, which costs time and effort.
+Using library functions, where simpler functions will do, will decrease ones understanding of any given programming language, whch, in time, will decrease ones effectiveness at coding.